vinu0404/SHL/README.md

 **Output:**
 ```
-The Python (New) assessment is a multi-choice test that measures
+The .NET (New) assessment is a multi-choice test that measures
-knowledge of Python programming, databases, modules and libraries.
+knowledge of programming, modules and libraries.

 Duration: 11 minutes
 Test Type: Knowledge & Skills